Thank you for this perspective. It is laudable in terms of both intent and suggested approach.

 Congregations: Resist cultural idols and embrace countercultural family life and discipleship.

-Pastors: Return to the basics, such as prayer that carries the flock before God, Word preached with depth, law/gospel clarity, and catechesis that teaches both what we believe and why, and shepherding presence at pulpit, sickbed, family time, and graveside.
+Pastors: Return to the basics, such as prayer that carries the flock before God, Word preached with depth, law/gospel clarity, and catechesis that teaches both what we believe and why, and shepherding presence at pulpit, sickbed, Christian life, and graveside.

 The bottom line is that renewal will not come by toughness, production, or sentimentality.
 It will come by pruning, repentance, rediscovering the gospel, and trusting the Shepherd who makes dead things live again.